astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

 **actions**:

-  * `createConversation (participant1: User, participant2: User, context: BorrowRequest): (conversation: Conversation)`
+  * `createConversation (participant1: User, participant2: User, context: Context, contextType: String): (conversation: Conversation)`
     * **requires**: The participants must be different users.
 The context must exist.
+The contextType must be from a predefined set (e.g., "BORROW_REQUEST", "ITEM_CLAIM", "ITEM_CONTRIBUTION").
 A conversation between these participants for this context must not already exist.
     * **effects**: Creates a new conversation.
   * `sendMessage (conversation: Conversation, sender: User, content: String): (message: Message)`
     * **requires**: The conversation must exist.
 The sender must be a participant in the conversation.